mbbroberg/mbbroberg.github.io/talks.md

 You can download [this picture of me](/assets/images/profile.jpg) for any event pages.

 ### Profile
-Matt is VP of Community for Sensu Inc focused on the incredible community around [Sensu, the open source monitoring event pipeline](https://sensu.io).
-He's a serial podcaster, best known for the [Geek Whisperers podcast](https://geek-whisperers.com/), is on the board of the [Influence Marketing Council](https://medium.com/influence-marketing-council), co-maintains [the DevRel Collective](https://devrelcollective.fun/), and often shares his thoughts on Twitter [@mbbroberg](https://twitter.com/mbbroberg).
+Matt loves working with technology communities to develop products and content that invite delightful engagement.
+He's a serial podcaster, best known for the [Geek Whisperers podcast](https://geek-whisperers.com/), is on the board of the [Influence Marketing Council](https://medium.com/influence-marketing-council), co-maintains [the DevRel Collective](https://devrelcollective.fun/), and often shares his thoughts on Twitter and GitHub [@mbbroberg](https://twitter.com/mbbroberg).
 He's also a fan of tattoos and cats, though remains unsure of Schrödinger's.

 ---